 Nirvana is mostly vegan, while the other two are vegan friendly.
 Mister Pizza offers vegan cheese as well as gluten-free crust.
 Trattoria Enzo e Piero is a typical Italian trattoria with several vegan Florentine specialties on the menu.

 La Tecia Vegana

-My article on vegan food in Venice is a bit outdated now, but I will be updating it after the May 2019 tour, so watch this space!
+My article on vegan food in Venice is a bit outdated now, but I will be updating it soon, so watch this space!